devpikachu/durable-better-prospecting/README.md

 Improve your prospecting experience, without removing the difficulty completely.

 ## Vintage Story Mods

 Get this mod at https://mods.vintagestory.at/durablebetterprospecting.

+## Reading on GitHub?

+This is a read-only mirror of https://git.omni.ms/vintage-story-mods/durable-better-prospecting.
+Please submit all issues and pull requests there, as this repository will not be worked with directly.

 ## License